It's Cider Time

 Historic Pure Michigan Cider Mills

 Historic Dexter Cider Mill near Ann Arbor is the oldest continuously operating cider mill in the state.
-Today the cider mill keeps its more than 120 year old cider making tradition by using an oak rack press and blending three to five different locally grown apple varieties in every pressing.
-This mill was cited by "Hour Detroit" magazine as one of the 101 places to visit in the greater Detroit Metropolitan area.
+Today the cider mill keeps its more than 120-year old cider making tradition by using an oak rack press and blending three to five different locally grown apple varieties in every pressing.

-Yates Cider Mill in Rochester Hills has been water-powered since 1863, and presses 300 gallons of fresh blended apple cider per hour.
+Yates Cider Mill in Rochester Hills has been water-powered since 1863 and presses 300 gallons of fresh blended apple cider per hour.
 Visitors can also indulge in fresh donuts, apple pies, fudge, apple crisp, jams, and more.
-Yates earned the title of one of the best cider mills in the US by Forbes Traveler.

 Historic Parshallville Grist Mill & Cider Mill in Fenton sits nearby North Ore Creek.
 Built in 1869, the Grist Mill is a Michigan Historic Site.
 Enjoy fresh cider, donuts, caramel apples, pies and a variety of specialty food items and gifts.
 The mill is open 7 days a week through November with entertainment on Sundays.

 Uncle John's Cider Mill in St. Johns began in the early 1900's when the mill was a cattle barn.
 Today it offers the sweet scents of cider and donuts.
-In September and October explore the five-acre corn maze and straw bale maze, take a wagon ride, walk the nature trail, visit the pumpkin patch or try your hand at the fruit fling, an apple slingshot.
+In September and October explore the five-acre corn maze and straw bale maze, take a wagon ride, walk the nature trail, visit the pumpkin patch and enjoy a number of festive fall family events.

-Blake Farms opened in 1946 and was the first “pick-your-own” orchard in Michigan.
+Blake's Orchard & Cider Mill opened in 1946 and was the first pick-your-own orchard in Michigan.
 This Macomb County favorite located in Armada is perfect for a family outing with fresh pressed cider and donuts and a full slate of bakery items to choose from.
 Kids can enjoy an animal farm, pony rides, a hayride, or picking apples in the orchard with the family.
-Special attractions are the Haunted Barn and a corn maze.